 Chinatown tends to be super busy and bustling with activity, so it may be tricky to snap photos in the middle of the day (especially on the weekends).
 A few friends and I ended up strolling through the neighborhood on a weekend evening, around 6pm and found it empty – it would have been the perfect time to snap some photos!
 It was during the summer, so there was still plenty of daylight available during that time.

 Coit Tower is one of San Francisco’s most recognizable landmarks, and is visible from many vantage points in the city.
-While San Francisco may not have an observation deck (although there is definitely no shortage of amazing views!), Coit Tower is as close as you’ll come to one, making it one of the best San Francisco Instagram spots.
+While San Francisco may not have an observation deck (although there is definitely no shortage of amazing views!), Coit Tower is as close as you’ll come to one, making it one of the best SF Instagram spots.

 The 210 foot tall concrete column has stood on top of Telegraph Hill since 1933, when it was donated to the city to commemorate local firemen – its design is intended to resemble a fire hose.